-Table 90 Maintenance > File Manager > Firmware Package --
+Table 99 Maintenance > File Manager > Firmware Package

 LABEL DESCRIPTION Current Version This is the firmware version and the date created.
 Released Date This is the date that the version of the firmware was created.
 File Path Type in the location of the file you want to upload in this field or click Browse to find it.
 Browse Click Browse to find the .bin file you want to upload.
 Remember that you must decompress compressed (.zip) files before you can upload them.
 Upload Click Upload to begin the upload process.
 This process may take up to two minutes.
+Check now Click Check now to view the firmware information.
+The following message appears when there is a new firmware version available for your Zyxel Device.